TJVering/EDUGraphAPI/README.md

 ![](Images/edu-class.png)

+In **EducationServiceClient**, three private methods prefixed with HttpGet were created to simplify the invoking of REST APIs.

+* **HttpGetAsync**: sends a http GET request to the target endpoint,  and returns the JSON response string.
+An access token is included in the bearer authentication header.
+* **HttpGetObjectAsync<T>**:  deserializes the JSON string returned by HttpGetAsync to the target type T, and return the result object.
+* **HttpGetArrayAsync<T>**: deserializes the JSON string returned by HttpGetAsync to the target array type T[], and return the array.

 ### Differential query

 [A differential query](https://msdn.microsoft.com/en-us/Library/Azure/Ad/Graph/howto/azure-ad-graph-api-differential-query) request returns all changes made to specified entities during the time between two consecutive requests.
 For example, if you make a differential query request an hour after the previous differential query request, only the changes made during that hour will be returned.
 This functionality is especially useful when synchronizing tenant directory data with an application’s data store.